USUstatstudio/blog/index.md

 ## What is the Stat Studio

-More information about the [StatStudio](http://cehs.usu.edu/research/statstudio/index)is available online.
+More information about the [StatStudio](http://cehs.usu.edu/research/statstudio/index) is available online.

 ## What is on this blog?